DannyCool46/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-file 11 Write a script that counts the number of directories and sub-directories in the current directory.
+file 12 Create a script that displays the 10 newest files in the current directory.